Do Catfish Eat Frogs? (Interesting Fact!)

 In this article, we have discussed the habits of catfish and whether or not they consume frogs as part of their diet.

-We looked at what factors may influence a catfish’s choice to feed on frogs, as well as why they may choose to ignore them all together.
+We looked at what factors may influence a catfish’s choice to feed on frogs and why they may choose to ignore them all together.